 Autologous Lymph Nodes Transfer (ALNT), also called microsurgical vascularized lymph nodes transfer (VLNT) involves transferring a few healthy lymph nodes from one site to the affected area to restore the lymphatic function in the limb.

-- 40% definitive normalization
+- 40% final standardization

 - 98% improvement

-- 2% without results
+- 2% without result

-- No worsening of the lymphedema
+- No worsening of lymphoedema

-- 98% improved, but never normalization.
-Infections decrease.
+- 98% improvement, but never complete normalization

-- Healing can be observed in those cases in 70% and improvement in all the cases.
+- Scarring can be observed in these cases in 70% and improvement in all cases.
 The results will be stable after 1 year.

-The lymphoedema stage 2 and 3
+Lymphedema stage 2 and 3 (more advanced)

-- Can be cured, but combination with liposculpture to remove the fat deposits is important.
-It can be done the same cession of later.
-The results will be better if the fibrotic tissue is not too important.Thee fore, the autors recommend to come to be operated as soon as possible, when the lymphoMRI shows no drainage.
-The normalisation will be of 40% of the cases, and the others will be improved more as 50%
+• Can be cured, but the combination with liposculpture to remove fatty deposits is important.
+It can be made the same assignment or later.
+The results will be better if the fibrous tissue is not too thick. operated as soon as possible, when the lymphoMRI shows no drainage.
+The normalization will be 40% of the cases, and the others will be improved by more than 50%

 Lymphoedema stage 4